Skytz0/Ghost-OS/README.md

-# Ghost-OS
+# Grey-OS
-my take on deeecrete
+harming none... but can